CheetUnit/CheetUnit/getting_started.md

 not the default name, you can pass the system property `cheetunit.property.file` with the regarding property file name to your process call.
 In addition, it is possible to override existing property definitions through the CLI.

-All mandatory properties describe the path to the cheetunit insider endpoint so that the client side of CheetUnit (Unit tests) knows where to transfer the invoker class.
+All mandatory properties describe the path to the CheetUnit insider endpoint so that the client side of CheetUnit (Unit tests) knows where to transfer the invoker class.

 * `cheetunit.host.protocol`=http